 The power meter uses its nonvolatile memory (RAM) to retain all data and metering configuration values.
 Under the operating temperature range specified for the power meter, this nonvolatile memory has an expected life of up to 100 years.
 The power meter stores its data logs on a memory chip, which has a life expectancy of up to 20 years under the operating temperature range specified for the power meter.
-For the PM810 with a PM810LOG, the life of the internal batterybacked clock is over 10 years at 25°C.
+The life of the internal battery-backed clock is over 10 years at 25°C.